Lambing should be fun.

 Pregnant and lactating ewes suffer a temporary loss in immunity

-to intestinal worms as a result of the hormonal changes that are occuring around the time of lambing.
+to gastro-intestinal parasites as a result of the hormonal changes that are occurring around the time of lambing.

-in worm eggs.
-It is the primary source of parasite infection for
+The primary result is increased egg shedding by periparturient ewes, which is usually the primary source of parasite infection for

 the new lamb crop whose immune systems are still naive.

-Deworming with an effective anthelmintic will help the ewe expel
+Deworming with effective anthelmintics will help the ewe expel

-the worms and reduce the exposure of newborn lambs to infective
+the worms and reduce the exposure of the offspring to infective

 worm larvae.
 It will reduce the worm burden when the ewes are